nestjs/docs.nestjs.com/content/openapi/introduction.md

 The `SwaggerModule` automatically reflects all of your endpoints.
 Note that the Swagger UI is created using either `swagger-ui-express` or `fastify-swagger`, depending on the platform.

 > info **Hint** To generate and download a Swagger JSON file, navigate to `http://localhost:3000/api-json` (`swagger-ui-express`) or `http://localhost:3000/api/json` (`fastify-swagger`) in your browser (assuming that your Swagger documentation is available under `http://localhost:3000/api`).

-> `const document` above is a serializable object conforming to [OpenAPI Document](https://swagger.io/specification/#openapi-document).
-Instead of hosting it via HTTP, you could also save it as a json / yaml file, and consume it in different ways.

 #### Example